skip to Main Content

 Thank you, Dewa Putu Berata and Dewa Ayu Larassanti

-Over the years Dewa Putu Berata and Emiko Susilo have refined their approach to teaching a diverse student body.
+Over the years Dewa Putu Berata has refined his approach to teaching a diverse student body.
 Key to the success of the program is the team of Cudamani master teachers and teaching assistants.
 Their pedagogy is unique in Bali and supports the beginning student as well as those who have studied Balinese Gamelan and Dance for many years.
 This diverse faculty keep the artistic level of every class at a very high level, provide individual instruction, encouragement, and models of excellence.
 Past CSI participants have included: University music and dance professors as well as students; professional artists eager to extend their creative and performative reach; educators who want to expand their classroom teaching, and young people who have fallen under the spell of Balinese performing arts.

 After cancelling our 2020 and 2021 program, an 18 month travel ban to Bali, we resumed out program in the summer of 2022.
 With the worst fears of COVID behind us, our students took full advantage of the early opening of Bali to the outside world.
 Everyone was eager to get together over gamelan and dance.
-With safety precautions such as vaccines and normal travel conditions, Cudamani is prepared to welcome student for their 2023 program.
+With safety precautions such as vaccines and normal travel conditions, Cudamani is prepared to welcome student for their 2024 program.

 We mourn the loss of our great master and founding teacher Pak Nyoman Cerita